SixArm/mast-cell-help/topics/cutaneous-mastocytosis/index.md

-# Cutaneous mastocytosis
+# Cutaneous mastocytosis (CM)

-Cutaneous mastocytosis primarily affects the skin and is more common in children.
+Cutaneous mastocytosis (CM) primarily affects the skin and is more common in children.

 Cutaneous mastocytosis includes conditions such as: